St. James Basilica (Jamestown, North Dakota)

-St. James Basilica is a parish church in the Diocese of Fargo as well as a minor basilica located in Jamestown, North Dakota, United States.
+St. James Basilica is a Latin Catholic parish church in the Diocese of Fargo as well as a minor basilica located in Jamestown, North Dakota, United States.
 A previous church building, completed in 1882, served briefly as a cathedral in the 19th century.
 The present church building was listed on the National Register of Historic Places in 1982 as St. James Catholic Church, and it was elevated to a minor basilica in 1988.

 History

 Catholics settled in the Jamestown area as early as 1872, and the first Mass was celebrated in the town on January 10, 1879.
 As the congregation had no building to call its own for three years, they met in hotels, school buildings, and meeting halls.
 They also did not have a pastor so they were served by visiting clergy.
 Father Flannigan became the parish's first pastor in 1882.
 He raised $6,000 to build a frame church that measured 86 by 60 ft, and a small rectory next door.
 They were completed in June 1882.
 Anton Klaus, a prominent Jamestown citizen, donated the block on which the buildings were built.
 It was dedicated by Bishop Martin Marty, OSB on May 13, 1883.

 On November 10, 1889 Pope Leo XIII established the Diocese of Jamestown, and St. James became the cathedral church for the new diocese.
 Bishop John Shanley was installed as bishop.
 He established St. John's Academy, added a sacristy to the cathedral, renovated the rectory, and convened the first Catholic Congress of the Dakotas in 1891.
 The later was an annual meeting to aid the Native Americans in North Dakota.
 Shanley found running the diocese from Jamestown difficult and moved to Fargo in 1891.
 He had the Cathedral of St. Mary built there and the See City was transferred to Fargo on April 6, 1897.

 By the early 20th century it became obvious that a new church was needed.
 Under the direction of the Rev. Edward J. Geraghty and Michael Murphy, a local banker and contractor who led the building committee, the Hancock Brothers of Fargo designed a new church in the Gothic Revival style.
 Jeff Shelde from Litchfield, Minnesota was chosen as the contractor.
 The groundbreaking took place in 1910 and it took four years to build the church.
 Bishop James O'Reilly consecrated it on November 29, 1914.

 A major building program took place from 1956 to 1958.
 A new and larger rectory was designed by the Minneapolis architectural firm of Hills, Gilbertson and Hayes.
 The basement of the church was transformed into a parish hall and the interior of the worship space was updated.
 The renovation included a new paint scheme and simplified altar furnishings.

 On October 26, 1988 Pope John Paul II elevated St. James Church to the rank of a minor basilica.
 Bishop James S. Sullivan presided at the dedication liturgy on July 23, 1989.
 The Apostolic Brief, which raised St. James to the basilica status, is located near the southwest entrance into the church building.